h2020charisma/ramanchada/ramanchada/README.md

 A tool for harmonisation of Raman spectral data by characteristic data (CHADA)

 # Quick start
+_**IMPORTANT:** These instructions explain how to use the `ramanchada` Python module in general.
+If you are interested in testing the Jupyter notebooks in the top level directory, please see the `README.md` file there._

 Ramanchada and some of its external dependencies are not (yet) available as PyPI or Anaconda packages, so, currently, the recommended method of installation is directly from the Git repo.
 Only `pip` is supported: